aristotelisballas/aristotelisballas.github.io/_projects/3_project.md

 Along with [Christos Diou](https://diou.github.io) and [Angelos Charalambidis](https://www.linkedin.com/in/acharal/), we setup and configured an on-premise High Performance GPU Cluster for HUA.

-HUA's HPC cluster utlizes the [Slurm](https://slurm.schedmd.com/) resource management and task scheduling system for managing the departmental GPU cluster.
+HUA's HPC cluster utilizes the [Slurm](https://slurm.schedmd.com/) resource management and task scheduling system for managing the departmental GPU cluster.
 The GPU cluster is a pool of NVIDIA GPUs for CUDA-optimized deep/machine learning frameworks such as PyTorch and Tensorflow.